11 min read

 WhatsApp introduced this upgrade to allow companies to scale their campaigns much faster.

-In addition, for companies that are starting out new on the WhatsApp Business Platform and are not verified yet, there is now also an upgrade.
+In addition, for companies that are starting out new on the WhatsApp Business Platform and are not verified yet, there's now also an upgrade.
 The initial business-initiated messaging limits are now 250 unique customers in a rolling 24-hour period (vs. before 50).

 While in the past, WhatsApp had limited the number and type of templates businesses could use for sending out messages, businesses can now pretty much send out (almost) any type of messages.
-WhatsApp groups them into four categories, and each category comes with specific templates that companies can use.
+As mentioned, WhatsApp groups them into four categories, and each category comes with specific templates (and costs) that companies can use.

 WhatsApp message categories and templates 2023